 On the surface, making music is simply arranging sound waves so that they are perceived as pleasant to the ears of an intended audience.
 But underneath it all, there is a lot going on; aspects of music creation that most people might not think of unless they study music theory, production, or other areas of the art.

 Either way, it’s a fascinating subject.
-If you’re into music at any level, whether songwriting, composing, producing, or performing, learning as much as you can about the craft, including topics such as symmetries in music, can only make you get better at what you do. « return to blog
+If you’re into music at any level, whether songwriting, composing, producing, or performing, learning as much as you can about the craft, including topics such as symmetries in music, can only help you get better at what you do. « return to blog